 Animal Halloween drawings

-Apart from pumpkins and spooky characters, there are also some animals that typically show up in Halloween drawings.
+Apart from pumpkins and spooky characters, some animals typically show up in Halloween drawings.
 Here are the ones we have a tutorial for:

 How to draw a bat silhouette